Hacktix/GBEDG/ppu/index.md

 An offset for the background can be set using the SCY ($FF42) and SCX ($FF43) registers.
 These registers are used to "shift" the background up and left respectively.

-When fetching tile numbers, SCY is simply added to the value of LY in order to calculate the memory address of the target tile.
+When fetching tile numbers, SCY is simply added to the value of LY before calculating the memory address of the target tile (temporarily, LY isn't modified).
 Keep in mind that the background loops around again, so effectively `(SCY + LY) mod 256` is used.

-Horizontal scrolling is a little more tricky. `SCX mod 8 == 0` is the most basic case - for every increment of 8 the tile selection is shifted on tile to the right.
+Horizontal scrolling is a little more tricky. `SCX mod 8 == 0` is the most basic case - for every increment of 8 the tile selection is shifted one tile to the right.
 Keep in mind that the background loops around horizontally as well.

 If `SCX mod 8` is not equal to zero, the fetcher just ignores it and fetches tiles the same way it otherwise would.
-The scroll effect is achieved by, instead of shifting all pixels to screen, discarding `SCX mod 8` pixels into the void at the very start of the scanline.
+The scroll effect is achieved by, instead of shifting all pixels to screen, discarding `SCX mod 8` pixels at the very start of the scanline.
 This means that an SCX value that is not a multiple of 8 will extend mode 3 duration by `SCX mod 8` T-cycles.
 Mid-scanline modification of SCX can affect the fetcher if it's changed to another multiple of 8, but any other changes will have no effect.

 ![pixelfifo_scx_mod_8](.\pixelfifo_scx_mod_8.png)